GPII/universal/documentation/LifecycleManager.md

 Each item in the queue should have the format: `{ func: <functionToCall>, arg: <argument> }` where `<functionToCall>` is a single-argument function that returns a promise.
 The promise should be resolved when the function is complete (including side-effects). `<arguments>` is the argument to pass to the function

 The queue is run sequentially, and an item is considered "done" once the promise returned by its function is resolved.

+#### Main functions of lifecycle manager:
+The lifecycle manager have three invokers that are generally the ones that will be called from the general system, namely "start", "stop" and "update".
+These invokers are manually created, so are not obvious to spot on the component defaults block, but the are the ones to be used (instead of the processStart, processStop and processUpdate).
+They will add the relevant task to the Lifecycle Managers queue:

+`start`: Should be called when keying in (configuring the system) `stop`: Should be called when keying out (restoring the system) `update`: Should be called when changing the settings of an already configured system (updating the applied settings)